Rating: ![]()

 The demonstrations are clear, straightforward, and detailed enough (naming the exact software tools and techniques used) that it's practically a how-to manual for someone seriously interested in producing their own independent anime using similar techniques (not the only method available, certainly, but an effective one).
 And to its credit, I have to admit that even though I'm not interested in making my own anime, and I don't generally enjoy behind-the-scenes videos, I still found it rather interesting.

-The only real side effect that I noticed was that the character animation was just a bit stiff, but this wasn't a big deal.
+The only real side effect that I noticed was that the character animation is just a bit stiff, but this isn't a big deal.
 I didn't particularly like the character design, but that's a matter of personal taste, not a failure of the medium.
-An interesting note is that, despite being rendered cels, the animation wasn't high frame rate at all--about OAV level--and the mouth movements were standard open-and-close anime style.
-This might have been due to budget constraints (less render time), but it also had the effect of making the production look that much more like cel art.
+An interesting note is that, despite being rendered cels, the animation isn't high frame rate at all--about mid-budget OAV level--and the mouth movements are standard open-and-close anime style.
+This might have been due to budget constraints (less render time), but it also has the effect of making the production look that much more like cel art.

-The third thing that stood out about Understanding Chaos was that some of the dialogue was in Japanese (everything but the one extended conversation, in fact, although that only adds up to a minute or so).
-It certainly caught me off guard, and although it seemed just a bit too much like a "look, this is real anime" ploy, the mix of languages and end result came off pretty well.
-The only problem with it were a couple of very awkward lines by people who didn't sound like they spoke any Japanese, although the main character (even with an English accent) was believable enough, and the English-language acting was decent.
+The third thing that stands out about Understanding Chaos is that some of the dialogue is in Japanese (everything but the one extended conversation, in fact, although that only adds up to a minute or so).
+It certainly caught me off guard, and although it seemed just a bit too much like a "Look, this is real anime!" ploy, the mix of languages and end result come off pretty well.
+There are a couple of very awkward lines by people who don't sound like they know any Japanese, although the main character (even with an English accent) is believable enough, and the English-language acting is decent.

 When you put it together, this short film and long how-to video make an interesting and currently unique package.
 If you're only interested in seeing some anime, buy Studio ArtFX's full-length OAV episode, Shadowskin, instead--the style is essentially the same, it's longer, and it's more filled out.
 But if you're at all interested in making your own anime production or what goes into producing something like this, or you're just intrigued by the idea of a quality one-man-show and how it comes together, then Understanding Chaos is a worthwhile purchase.